robotframework/PythonRemoteServer/README.rst

 supported automatically.
 Users must thus register signal handlers separately if needed.

-Also this following example is functionally nearly equivalent to the earlier examples except.
+Also, this following example is functionally nearly equivalent to the earlier examples except.
 The main difference is that not all same signals are handled.

 .. sourcecode:: python

     import signal
     import threading
-    from examplelibrary import ExampleLibrary
+    from example library import ExampleLibrary
     from robotremoteserver import RobotRemoteServer

     server = RobotRemoteServer(ExampleLibrary(), port=0, serve=False)